 Stores in the UK no info provided

-The Berghaus Paclite has good features for walkers and a great price, but fabric condensation control is better in Pro Shell equivalents.
+Verdict: The Berghaus Paclite is a great design and price for multi-activity use, but fabric condensation control is better in Pro Shell equivalents.

 Review by Graham Thompson